justai-labs/.github/profile/README.md

 ---

-We publish the plugins, tools, and research implementations we build at JustAI - for the community to use, extend, and build upon.
+We publish plugins, tools, and research implementations we build at JustAI - for the community to use, extend, and build upon.